 WordPress is very popular, now hosting some 20% of all sites world-wide.
 And it’s free.
-But those aren’t strong enough reasons to choose WordPress for your site.
-In this issue of the Newsletter, I review several key considerations that should be important in your choice of a hosting vehicle for your site.
+But, by themselves, those aren’t strong enough reasons to choose WordPress for your site.
+In this post I review several key considerations that should be important in your choice of a hosting vehicle for your site.

 - It’s open source